vfarah-if/EDAExercise/README.md

 # Event Driven Architecture Exercise
 This about exploring the latest event driven patterns with a few bits of tech and a library.
 Key decisions where taken before hand to help focus this discussion but the details can be understood in the demo samples attached.

+For anyone new to all of this, it is a fast mechansim that companies like Uber take advantage to get huge volumes of data from one sytem to another in a very loosly coupled way with high speed and scalibility patterns in place.
+One important thing is to guarantee order and the other is to scale cheaply.

+**Event-driven architecture** is commonly used in various applications, including:

+- **Real-time** data processing
+- **Microservices**-based systems
+- IoT (**Internet of Things**) applications
+- Systems that require high levels of **concurrency** and **responsiveness**

+Key technology requirments for this talk where driven by:

 1. Utilise [Streaming instead of Messaging](https://risingwave.com/blog/differences-between-messaging-queues-and-streaming-a-deep-dive/) inorder to facilitate event sourcing patterns and horizontal scaling
    - **Messaging Queues**: Messaging queues are a form of middleware that handle messages (data packets) between applications.
 They ensure that messages sent from a producer service are properly received by a consumer service, even if the consumer is not ready to process them immediately.